 BMEcat is the current standard for the exchange of information about the products.

-Standard BMEcat is very universal – allows the description of the products of any kind.
-Certain products can be described, however, using only some BMEcat elements or using them in a restricted way.
-A number of guidelines concerning: technical parameters, descriptions, keywords, prices, ordering information, options, packaging etc. were introduced for simple and easy communication on technical products.
-For example, the technical parameters have to be specified in accordance with the classification ETIM.
-On the other hand, guidelines recommend to omit in the product description a number of items that are optional in a standard BMEcat and which are not used in practice.
-The uniform guidelines on the format and content of product files simplify the data exchange between manufacturers, suppliers, wholesalers and installers.
-Colloquially, it is said that the product data files prepared in accordance with the guidelines for the electrical, sanitary, HVAC or construction industry are in the BMEcat ETIM format.
+Standard BMEcat is very universal – it allows us to describe any kind of product.
+ETIM International has imposed certain requirements on the use of BMEcat elements.
+That's why it is colloquially said that the product data files prepared by the guidelines for the electrical, plumbing, HVAC, or construction industries are in the "BMEcat ETIM" format.
+Several guidelines concerning: technical parameters, descriptions, keywords, prices, ordering information, options, packaging, etc. have been introduced for simple and easy communication about technical products.
+For example, the technical parameters must be specified by the classification ETIM.
+On the other hand, the guidelines recommend omitting from the product description some items that are optional in a standard BMEcat and are not used in practice.
+The BMEcat ETIM guidelines for the format and content of product files standardize and simplify the data exchange between manufacturers, suppliers, wholesalers, and installers.

-Using etim-validator.com you can verify if BMEcat ETIM files are well formed and valid against the xsd schema and BMEcat ETIM International Guidelines.
+Using etim-validator.com you can verify if BMEcat ETIM files are well-formed and valid against the XSD schema and BMEcat ETIM International Guidelines.
 The country-specific validation variants are supported.

 BMEcat files are also called "catalogs".
 They include technical specifications, textual description, pricing, ordering, and packaging information, and multimedia information, such as photos, drawings, certificates, product cards, security cards, etc.